aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

   * We don't quite have enough of the bisulfite converted DNA for these reactions and all we still need to run, so I converted more (EW1-bis 2016-11-18 & N1-bis 2016-11-18).
 To avoid wasting what is left, and since our bisulfite conversions have similar yields and qualities, I pooled what was left of the 2016-11-15 & 16 conversions into these new ones.

 PCR0244 results:
+  * The N1 reactions probably have enough product to purify.
+The EW do not.
+Try rerunning those 2 with more template?

 # 5) Analyze, purify, and quantify bisulfite PCR products

+Ready for sequencing:
+  * EW1 Reef A (242-3-EW1 or 242-11-EW1)

 # 6) Amplify genomic DNA using normal primer pairs